leafo/talkxtyper/README.md

 ### Attempts

 1. **Send screenshot of desktop to to gpt-4o**
-   My first attempt was to take a screenshot of the desktop while the audio was recording and send that to GPT-4 to ask it to extract relevant textual features from the image.
-The result would be sent alongside the prompt to another call to ChatGPT to fix up the transcription to try to rewrite things to match the user's intent.
-I considered this a failed attempt because the initial ChatGPT call with the screenshot took much longer than the recording and processing by the Whisper API, so you would end up waiting a bit for the result.
-The returned words were sparse and may not have been relevant to the user.
+   - [*] Idea: take and send screenshot of the desktop while audio is being recorded, send image to gpt-4o to ask it to extract relevant textual features from the image.
+Combine the extracted information with the whisper output to attempt to fix the transcription to match text on the screen.

-2. **Using the `prompt` parameter with Whisper API** The prompt parameter produces poor results.
-According to the documentation, it has limited support for controlling how the transcription and support a relatively small max size.
-If any fixups need to take place, they will need to be done with a subsequent call to ChatGPT.
-Luckily, GPT-4 is fast enough that the delay does not ruin the experience.
+   Resut: gpt-4o with vision is too slow, it makes the typing experience too slow
+   - [ ] Use Claude Sonnet 3.5, it appears to be much faster with image processing

+2. **Using the `prompt` parameter with Whisper API** The whisper API includes a `prompt` parameter that can be used for basic instruction during transcription.
+The results were poor and the max size is short.
+Haven't found a use for it

 3. **Extract text from running app**
-   My next attempt was to extract the textual context from the running app.
-To start with, I used the `nvim` remote API to run commands on my nvim session to pull out the text currently being edited.
+   Idea: Query what the currently focused app is, then have custom code to extract the text from the screen.
+   - [*] Implement text extraction from nvim using the `nvim` remote API
+   - [ ] Explore extracting text from browser.
+(Consider a browser extension)

 ## Configuration